 How will the new Apple OS perform?

-iOS 13 was buggy, to say the least.
-Apple had to push nearly eight OTA update to fix screen stutter issues, app crashing issues, missing feature issues and so on.
-You don’t expect this from Apple who label themselves as an exclusive brand promising the best out of their devices and charging a bucket load of money to deliver this promise.
-Yes, iOS surely is one of the best OS built for a smartphone, but what good can that do if there is always a bug popping up here and there.
-Now Apple is well aware of their failure with iOS 13 and now are opting for a completely different approach for developing the iOS 14.
+iOS 13 was buggy.
+Apple had to push nearly eight OTA updates to fix screen stutter issues, app crashing issues, missing feature issues, etc. You don’t expect this from Apple, which labels itself as an exclusive brand promising the best out of its devices and charging a bucket load of money to deliver this promise.
+Yes, iOS surely is one of the best OS built for a smartphone, but what good can that do if there is always a bug popping up here and there?
+Now, Apple is well aware of its failure with iOS 13 and is opting for a completely different approach for developing the iOS 14.

-Now what Apple will do here is that they will introduce software flags in daily iOS builds.
+Now, what Apple will do here is they will introduce software flags in daily iOS builds.
 This will act as a filtration system for the company to select out bad sections in codes even before they make it out to the public.
-This is not a revolutionary approach by any means though, as top tier companies like Google and Microsoft have already been following this fail-safe system of software development for their OS updates.
+This is not a revolutionary approach by any means, though, as top-tier companies like Google and Microsoft have already been following this fail-safe system of software development for their OS updates.

-So Apple users are expecting that this year besides improving on the existing OS performance, Apple keeps an eye on providing some exciting new feature updates.
+So Apple users are expecting that this year, besides improving on the existing OS performance, Apple keeps an eye on providing some exciting new feature updates.
 You can also learn about the upcoming iPhone 12’s A14 Bionic processor from here.

 iOS 14 features: What can we expect?

 As of now, nothing is there at all.
-Not even a single rumour about a probable feature.
+Not even a single rumor about a probable feature.
 This is quite expected since there is still a long time to go for the OS to launch, even unofficially.
-But there have been a few concept videos circling about always-on display functionalities, changed icon pack and much more.
-So let’s take a look at what might be in store for us in the new iOS version.
+But there have been a few concept videos circling about always-on-display functionalities, changed icon packs, and much more.
+So, let’s take a look at what might be in store for us in the new iOS version.

 Gone are those days when a call was the sole purpose of a phone.
-Now a smartphone is a media device.
+Now, a smartphone is a media device.
 But ever since 2007, iPhone incoming call notifications have always taken up the entire screen to inform the user about an incoming call.
-It doesn’t matter what the user was doing in his phone, as soon as a call comes, the entire screen pulls up the notification.
+It doesn’t matter what the user is doing on his phone; as soon as a call comes, the entire screen pulls up the notification.

-There have been times when people have not appreciated the full-screen notification, and are therefore hoping for an update that fixes that.
-Instead of taking up the entire screen, a phone call could simply just take a banner shape notification at the top, with an accept or decline feature.
-This is a feature we already see on Android phones, and it is convenient if someone is streaming a video, or doing something that is urgent and cannot wait(like carrying out bank transactions).
-In such a scenario a full-screen notification can prove to be quite disturbing.
+There have been times when people have not appreciated the full-screen notification and are therefore hoping for an update that fixes that.
+Instead of taking up the entire screen, a phone call could simply just take a banner-shaped notification at the top, with an accept or decline feature.
+This is a feature we already see on Android phones, and it is convenient if someone is streaming a video or doing something that is urgent and cannot wait(like carrying out bank transactions).
+In such a scenario, a full-screen notification can prove to be quite disturbing.

 A better notification screen:

 The notification screen from Apple now looks more and more like the lock screen.
-For some reason, time and displayed in the notification screen, that too taking up a lot of space.
+For some reason, time is displayed on the notification screen, and that, too, takes up a lot of space.
 This is quite unnecessary since there is always an indicator on the top-right part of the screen for the time.
-So rather than displaying the time, Apple users want a better cleaner approach.
-Additionally, most users also miss out how the notification screen before just was a transparent screen of the background, but with more and more updates the notification screen has started to look more like a lock screen.
+So rather than displaying the time, Apple users want a better, cleaner approach.
+Additionally, most users also miss out on how the notification screen before was just a transparent screen in the background.
+Still, with more and more updates, the notification screen has started to look more like a lock screen.

-Another aspect that troubles the current iOS users is the fact that there is no grouping of notifications any more.
-This was a feature that was there in the earlier iOS versions, but not anymore.
-Now whenever there is a notification from several apps, several times, then depending on the time the notification popped up it is placed on the notification screen.
-Now all these means is that if you will have a chunk of notification covering up the notification screen and if you want to clear just the notification from a particular app, say Whatsapp, you have to do it for every notification from Whatsapp.
-And if you want all your WhatsApp notifications to go out altogether, then you have to clear out the notifications from all the other apps too.
+Another aspect that troubles the current iOS users is the fact that there is no grouping of notifications anymore.
+This feature was there in the earlier iOS versions, but not anymore.
+Now, whenever there is a notification from several apps, several times, depending on the time the notification pops up, it is placed on the notification screen.
+Now, all this means is that if you will have a chunk of notification covering up the notification screen and if you want to clear just the notification from a particular app, say Whatsapp, you have to do it for every notification from Whatsapp.
+And if you want all your WhatsApp notifications to go out altogether, then you have to clear out the notifications from all the other apps, too.

 An update that left a lot of Apple enthusiasts confused about their application update feature found in the app store was seen on the iOS 13.
-It’s not that we can no longer check which apps need an update, we just can’t access it directly like we used to.
-Now you can use tap and hold on the App Store icon and the update apps option will pop up.
+It’s not that we can no longer check which apps need an update; we just can’t access it directly like we used to.
+Now you can use tap and hold on to the App Store icon, and the update apps option will pop up.
 Or you might even tap on your profile in the app store, and you will see the update option there.
-So overall it is fine, but for some people that are not that immersive with their devices might find it difficult to update their applications.
+So overall, it is fine, but some people who are not that immersive with their devices might find it difficult to update their applications.

-With the future update if Apple brings back the update tab, then all will be well and everyone will have no issues updating their apps whenever they need or want to.
+With the future update, if Apple returns the update tab, then all will be well, and everyone will have no issues updating their apps whenever they need or want to.

 Extended Animoji videos:

-Back in 2017 when Animoji was fresh out from Apple’s R&D team, the concept of just limiting to the messaging app made sense.
-It meant shorter videos, less processing, fewer codes and hence fewer bugs.
+Back in 2017, when Animoji was fresh out from Apple’s R&D team, the concept of just limiting to the messaging app made sense.
+It meant shorter videos, less processing, fewer codes, and hence fewer bugs.
 Longer videos will need an extra bit of development.
-Back then it didn’t make sense, but now 3 three years later in 2020, Apple user’s expect the tech giant to develop this much-loved feature from Apple even more.
-They want to see what else is possible and if Apple delivers on that, it will be much appreciated by all.
+Back then, it didn’t make sense, but now, three years later, in 2020, Apple users expect the tech giant to develop this much-loved feature from Apple even more.
+They want to see what else is possible, and if Apple delivers on that, it will be much appreciated by all.

 Better Clock app:

-Firstly, the Bedtime routine feature is a nice feature to have if you have a daily routine life of home and work.
+Firstly, the Bedtime routine feature is a nice feature to have if you have a daily routine life at home and work.
 You need to wake up for work at a specific time, so you need to sleep at a good time.
-But what if you work from home, or you are on a leave?
+But what if you work from home or you are on leave?
 What then?
-Yes, you can manually change the bedtime routine whenever required, but it would be more convenient if this feature is automated.
+Yes, you can manually change the bedtime routine whenever required, but it would be more convenient if this feature was automated.
 We will no longer need to tweak the bedtime routine feature for every single day that we don’t have to go to work.

-Secondly, a small feature that might allow the users to snooze alarms off for a day, week or a month.
-Yes, this can be done manually by turning the alarm feature on and off whenever you need it, and whenever you don’t.
-But if you are coming back from a holiday, you turned your alarm feature off when the vacation started and now the next day you fail to reach office in time.
+Secondly, a small feature might allow the users to snooze alarms off for a day, week, or month.
+Yes, this can be done manually by turning the alarm feature on and off whenever you need it and whenever you don’t.
+But if you are returning from a holiday, you turned your alarm feature off when the vacation started, and now, the next day, you fail to reach the office in time.
 Since the alarm feature automatically rings every working day, once you turn it on, it kind of becomes like a forgotten feature for many.
-So the best thing here would be to have the ability to snooze the alarm feature for a particular amount of time.
+So, the best thing here would be to have the ability to snooze the alarm feature for a particular amount of time.
 Yes, this is a very tiny bit of update, but it’s an update that a lot will appreciate.